cameron587/python-beginner-projects/README.md

 This repository contains a collection of small beginner Python projects I've built while learning programming.

 I'm currently almost 14 years old and started learning Python as a hobby.
-These projects help me practice using `if` statements, loops, functions, lists, dictionaries, and more.

 ---